Second Mongol invasion of Poland: History

 The Mongolian army concentrated near Chełm, and after capturing Polish towns east of the Vistula, the invaders appeared at Sandomierz (early December 1259).
 Boroldai ordered Ruthenian auxiliary units to besiege and capture the city, while main Mongol forces marched westwards toward the Holy Cross Mountains.
 Their march was marked by an orgy of destruction; among others, ancient abbeys of Koprzywnica and Wąchock were looted (most probably, they failed to capture the Łysa Góra Benedictine Abbey).
 The Mongols limited their advance to Radom in the north and Sulejów in the west, and did not enter other Polish provinces.
 The two columns of the invading army joined forces near Kielce and Chęciny, in mid-January 1260.

 At the same time, the siege of Sandomierz continued.
 Defenders of the city fiercely resisted all attacks of the Mongol and Ruthenian forces.
 After several weeks, Mongol leaders began negotiations with the Poles, who were commanded by a man named Piotr of Krepa.
 Ruthenian princes, which took part in the siege, advised Piotr of Krepa to accept Mongol offers, and abandon Sandomierz, in exchange of safe passage for all residents of the city.
 Finally, facing hunger and epidemics, the Poles left Sandomierz on February 2, 1260; the Mongols broke their promise and massacred the civilians and the defenders.
 The city itself was looted and burned to the ground.

 On February 5, main Mongol forces abandoned Sandomierz.
 All units joined forces on February 10–12, and entered densely populated southern Lesser Poland.
 After looting the abbeys at Jędrzejów, Mogiła, Szczyrzyc and Miechów, the invaders flooded the region in an orgy of murder and destruction.
-In the second half of February, the Mongols reached Kraków, quickly capturing the city, but without the Wawel Hill, which was fortified and defended.
+In the second half of February, the Mongols reached Kraków, quickly capturing the city.
 To prevent Silesian Piast dukes from sending their support to Lesser Poland, Boroldai sent some units to the area of Bytom.
 Duke Bolesław V the Chaste himself fled to Sieradz, with his wife Kinga of Poland.